21 Blockchain Interview Questions and Answers for 2023

 - Private Ethereum networks: Ethereum allows an organization to implement a private blockchain.
 Organizations would run such networks on their on-premise infrastructure.
 Alternatively, they could deploy them on their choice of cloud platforms.

-Question 16: Provide the example of a smart contract verification tool
+Question 17: Provide an example of a smart contract verification tool.

 Answer: You can’t modify smart contracts after deploying them.
 This poses a risk, and you need to focus heavily on the quality of the code.

 Testing can help.
 It can’t be enough since testing can’t find all bugs.
 You need to verify smart contracts.
-Manual verification of smart contracts takes plenty of time, which makes verification tools important.
+Manual verification of smart contracts takes plenty of time, which makes efficient and secure verification tools important.